GSA/digitalgov.gov/content/resources/nara-guidance-for-implementing-section-207e-of-the-e-government-act-of-2002.md

 ---
 slug: nara-guidance-for-implementing-section-207e-of-the-e-government-act-of-2002
 date: 2015-11-23 3:27:49 -0400

+expirydate: "2023-11-21"

-title: NARA Guidance for Implementing Section 207(e) of the E-Government Act of 2002
+title: "NARA Guidance for Implementing Section 207(e) of the E-Government Act of 2002"
 summary: "This bulletin provides Federal agencies with the National Archives and Records Administration&#8217;s (NARA) approach to improve the management of electronic records, including web records, as directed by Section 207(e) of the E-Government Act of 2002."

 topics: